mgua/kickstart.nvim/README.md

 ### Neovim Kickstart Configuration for any linux distribution (in non privileged user context)
 - Exit from nvim if open

+check if fd (fd-find) is reachable.
+If not, it is worth to link fd to whatever fd-find or fdfind is (maybe /usr/cargo/rust/fd)

 ```
 cd $HOME/.config
 mv nvim nvim_old